-The Funds may enter into foreign currency forward and foreign currency futures contracts.
+The Funds may enter into spot currency transactions, foreign currency forward and foreign currency futures contracts.
+Foreign currency forward and foreign currency futures contracts are derivatives and are subject to derivatives risk.

 Forward Foreign Currency Contracts.
 A forward foreign currency exchange contract ("forward contract") involves an obligation to purchase or sell a specific currency at a future date, which may be any fixed number of days from the date of the contract agreed upon by the parties, at a price set at the time of the contract.
 These contracts are principally traded in the interbank market conducted directly between currency traders (usually large commercial banks) and their customers.
 A forward contract generally has no margin deposit requirement, and no commissions are charged at any stage for trades.